abstractalgorithms/abstractalgorithms.github.io/_posts/2023-11-17-learning-reactjs-series-a-comprehensive-guide-for-beginners.md

 Are you new to frontend development and eager to dive into the world of ReactJS?
 Look no further!
 This comprehensive guide is the perfect starting point for beginners who want to learn ReactJS and build dynamic and interactive user interfaces.

-> I am no expert in ReactJS, the blog series will only outline what I am learning and then sharing for others to learn.
+> I am no expert in ReactJS, the blog series will only outline what I am learning and then share it for others to learn.
 {: .prompt-warning }

 ## Why ReactJS?